Code-Institute-Submissions/reaction-game/README.md

 - [WebAim](https://webaim.org/resources/contrastchecker/?fcolor=B9652D&bcolor=FDFCE7) Contrast checker

 ### Known bugs
-- Image on landing page is on some screen sizes causing an overflow.
+- Main image on landing page is on some screen sizes causing an overflow.
+When the game is in play the image is not showing an therefor do not have an effect on the game itself.
-- On some screen sizes the gameboard is overflowing, placing the target items halfway off the screen.
-This is due to incorrect sized container and 'getBoundingClientRectangle'.
+- Target items is in some positions overflowing with causes the page to jump.
+This is due to incorrect sizing of viewport by Domrect and getBoundingClientRect in main.js.
-- If a player never receives a score the console logs error "currentScore is not defined".

 ---
 ## Deployment